wanghaisheng/responsive-landing-page-starter/content/blog/en/throttling-bulk-sms-campaigns-with-python-and-vonage-sms-api.md

     pass
 ```

 In the code above, you imported the `csrf_exempt`, `parser_classes`, and `JSONParser` class to enable you to define decorators for the view.
-You also imported the `json`,  `JsonResponse`, and `time` modules.
+You also imported the `json`,  `JsonResponse`, and other modules you will need in your web app.
 Then, you created the `sendMessage` function, where you will put the logic for sending the message.

 Next, you will add code inside the `sendMessage` view to accept requests and user inputs.
 Modify `view.py` as follows: